RoboJackets/software-training-old/assignments/week_4/week_4_exercises/project_4_4/README.md

 (`K_p` is just a constant and `e(t)` is a function of time.
 In the car example, `e(t)` would get smaller as the car approached the destination.)

+### Compiling the Packages
+To compile the `week_4_exercises` package, we need to put it into a catkin workspace.
+To compile the package, do the following:

+- make a copy `week_4_exercises` and put it in your workspace's src directory.
+- open a terminal and change directory to the workspace
+- run `catkin_make`
+The package should be compiled!
+If you run into problems, be sure to double check all your changes.

+**NOTE:** Make sure that you compiled the `buzzsim` package as well.
+This can be done by putting the `buzzsim` package into the same workspace's `src` directory.
+You can clone [Buzzsim](https://github.com/RoboJackets/buzzsim.git) in your workspace if you don't have it by default in your VM.

 ### Exercise: Implementing a Proportional controller in ROS
 Let's take the proportional controller that we've just learnt, and implement it in ROS.
 We'll be using the `buzzsim` simulator that we installed at the beginning to showcase this.